MITIGATING INFECTION RISK FOR COVID-19 AT PODIATRY@BELMONT

 - Reception area surfaces and waiting room chairs to be wiped down in between clients.
 Reception staff to wear gloves when wiping down surfaces.

-- Any staff with a fever, sore throat and cough should not attend the clinic and seek a COVID-19 test.
+- Any staff with a fever, sore throat and cough should not attend the clinic and complete a Rapid Antigen Test or PCR test.

-- A sneeze screen has been installed at reception and markers have been placed on the floor 1.5 metres from reception desk for patients to remain behind.
+- A sneeze screen has been installed at reception and encourage clients to keep 1.5m distance.